telerik/xaml-docs/knowledge-base/kb-gridview-blank-rows-when-sorting-scrolling.md

 GridViewRow row = GetRowMethod();

-row.Visibility = Visibility.Collpased; // or similar
+row.Visibility = Visibility.Collapsed; // or similar

-To resolve this, avoid direct settings of GridViewRow properties.
+To resolve this, avoid setting GridViewRow properties directly.
 Instead use the __RowStyle__ property of RadGridView and data bind any properties you want.